Blood Collection Tube (Vacutainer) Types

 Additive: Sodium citrate 3.2%

-Clotting Time: No clotting required.
-In fact, clotting in a coagulation tube (vacutainer) would invalidate the test results.
-After blood collection, the tube needs to be gently inverted several times to ensure proper mixing of the blood with the sodium citrate.
+After blood collection, the blood tube needs to be gently inverted several times to ensure proper mixing of the blood with the sodium citrate.

 Commonly Associated Tests

-- Prothrombin Time (PT): Measures the time it takes for blood plasma to clot after the addition of clotting factors (thrombin and thromboplastin).
+• PT: Measures the time it takes for plasma to clot after the addition of tissue factor and calcium.
+It primarily assesses the extrinsic and common pathways of coagulation.

 Additional Notes